kodecocodes/objective-c-style-guide/README.md

 A three letter prefix should always be used for class names and constants, however may be omitted for Core Data entity names.
 For any official raywenderlich.com books, starter kits, or tutorials, the prefix 'RWT' should be used.

-Constants should be camel-case with all words capitalized and prefixed by the related class name for clarity.
+Constants should be camel-case with all words capitalized.
+If a constant is being exposed publically, it must be prefixed by the related class name for clarity.

 **Preferred:**
+*If exposed publicly:*
 ```objc
 static NSTimeInterval const RWTTutorialViewControllerNavigationFadeAnimationDuration = 0.3;
 ```

-**Not Preferred:**
+*If privately declared:*
 ```objc
 static NSTimeInterval const fadetime = 1.7;
 ```